rafaelcanalesduron/semi-website/knowledge-base/start/onboarding-brief.md

 ---
 bodyclass: page--knowledge-base knowledge-base--start
 layout: article-start
-title: Onboarding brief
+title: Onboarding Brief
 description: How do we help you on-board into the SeMI network.
-topic: Getting started with SeMI
+topic: Start
 author: MV
 relating-articles: []
 previous-article: null